sculyi/sculyi.github.io/index.md

 - May 1 2022, our paper entitled "**Underwater image enhancement via two-level wavelet decomposition maximum brightness color restoration and edge refinement histogram stretching**"  has been accepted for publication in "*Optics Express*".

-- Mar 16 2022, our paper entitled "**DHI-GAN: Improving Dental-Based Human Identification Using Generative Adversarial Networks**"  has been accepted for publication in "*IEEE Transactions on Neural Networks and Learning Systems*".
+- Apr 19 2022, our paper entitled "**Identifying and Managing Risks of AI-Driven Operations: the Case of Automatic Speech Recognition for Improving Air Traffic Safety**"  has been accepted for publication in "*Chinese Journal of Aeronautics*".

 - Jan 08 2022, our paper entitled "**Automatic Repetition Instruction Generation for Air Traffic Control Training using Multi-task Learning with an Improved Copy Network**"  has been accepted for publication in "*Knowledge-based Systems*".
 Congrat to Pan Zhang!